RSPwFPGAs/virtio-fpga-bridge/README.md

 # Discussion
 ## System topology
-With Virtio's Virtqueue implemented in FPGA, there are many possible combinations of how the system can be constructed.
+With Virtio's Virtqueue handling implemented in FPGA, there are many possible combinations of how the system can be constructed.

 ![Topology comparison](./doc/fpga-bridging.png)